shilpasankar/real-world-aiml/README.md

 ## 👋 About Me

-I build applied ML systems for marketing & retail: demand forecasting, promo analytics, segmentation, and AI-assisted decisioning.
+I build applied ML systems in Customer & Marketing Analytics: demand forecasting, sensitivity analytics, segmentation, and AI-assisted decisioning.
 This repo-of-repos links to runnable projects with docs, sample data, and plots.

 | Project | What it does | Stack | Highlights |
 |---|---|---|---|